 Dr. Albert specializes in the field of orthopedic spine surgery focusing on disorders of the cervical spine.
-He has an interest in minimally invasive surgical techniques and image guided technologies in the management of spinal disorders.
+He has an interest in minimally invasive surgical techniques and image-guided technologies in the management of spinal disorders.

-Surgeon-in-Chief and Medical Director, Hospital for Special Surgery
+Surgeon-in-Chief Emeritus, Hospital for Special Surgery

 Professor of Orthopedic Surgery, Weill Cornell Medical College